 Category: Seconded National Expert

-Duration: Initial contract duration of 24 months (possible starting date 3rd quarter 2013)
+Duration: Initial contact duration of 24 months (possible starting date 4th quarter 2013)

-→ Deadline is established internally by the Commission/DG HR.
-Please check with your Permanent Representation to see if an alternate date preceding this date has been set.
+(Deadline is established intenally by the Commission/DG HR.
+Please check with your Permanent Representation to see if an alternate date preceding this date has been set)

 As the Commission's in-house science service, the Joint Research Centre's mission is to provide EU policies with independent, evidence-based scientific and technical support throughout the whole policy cycle.
 Working in close cooperation with policy Directorates-General, the JRC addresses key societal challenges while stimulating innovation through developing new methods, tools and standards, and sharing its know-how with the Member States, the scientific community and international partners.
 Key policy areas include: environment and climate change; energy and transport; agriculture and food security; health and consumer protection; information society and digital agenda; safety and security, including nuclear; all supported through a cross-cutting and multidisciplinary approach.